 \end{sectheorem}

-The proof is stated at the end of this subsection and uses the next four lemmas. \autoref{3.1py} establishes an asymptotic equivalence between $\bm{X}_n$ and $\bm{X}_{N_n}$ and is taken directly from \cite{py2003}. \autoref{pen3.7} proves that node statistics of two nodes whose positions are a fixed distance apart are asymptotically uncorrelated.
-The third result, \autoref{pen5.1}, draws on \autoref{pen3.7} to show that add-one costs of two nodes at a fixed distance apart are asymptotically uncorrelated.
+The proof is stated at the end of this subsection and uses the next four lemmas. \autoref{3.1py} establishes an asymptotic equivalence between $\bm{X}_n$ and $\bm{X}_{N_n}$ and is taken directly from \cite{py2003}. \autoref{pen3.7} proves that the node statistics of two nodes positioned a fixed distance apart are asymptotically uncorrelated. \autoref{pen5.1} proves that add-one costs of two nodes at a fixed distance apart are asymptotically uncorrelated.
 Finally, \autoref{pen5.2} shows that various moments are uniformly bounded.

-\begin{secremark}[Related Literature] All of these results are analogs of lemmas in \cite{penrose2007gaussian}, so we compare and contrast our setup with his.
+\begin{secremark}[Related Literature] These results are adaptations of lemmas in \cite{penrose2007gaussian}, so we compare and contrast our setup with his.
 First, the differences discussed in \autoref{rlpoi} persist here.
 Second, the proofs of Lemmas \ref{pen3.7} and \ref{pen5.1} need some modification because our setups differ, most notably the definition of stabilization.
-Third, to prove the lemmas, we define a coupling that follows the ideas in \cite{penrose2007gaussian} and \cite{py2003}.
-The details are different because we need to accommodate random-utility shocks $\zeta_{ij}$ and differences in notation.
-Fourth, Penrose considers a generalization of $\psi(\cdot)$ that is a {\em measure} in that it takes as an argument a subset of $\R^d$.
+Third, to prove the lemmas, we define a coupling that follows the ideas in \cite{penrose2007gaussian} and \cite{py2003}, but the details are different because we need to accommodate random-utility shocks $\zeta_{ij}$, dependence between $X_i$ and $Z_i$, and differences in notation.
+Fourth, Penrose considers a generalization of $\psi_n(\cdot)$ that is a {\em measure} in that it takes as an argument a subset of $\R^d$.
 This generalization is unnecessary for our purposes. \end{secremark}